AGoyet/llbc/README.md

-% LLBC
+# LLBC

-This is an implementation of the lambda lambda-bar calculus (or llbc for short), written in ocaml.
+This is an implementation of the lambda lambda-bar calculus (LLBC), written in ocaml.

 ## Requirements: